jpschroeder/wordcount/Readme.md

 ```
 Enter text to capture word counts.
+Words will be removed from the count after 1 minute.
 The following keywords will not be counted (beginning with '-')
 -stats: print statistics
 -reset: reset statistics